... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 A secondary waterproof dressing is generally not recommended for this first dressing due to the risk of infection – the excessive heat and moisture will create an environment conducive to bacterial growth.

-At the next dressing change, if there are no signs of infection, then a waterproof dressing can be used as the secondary dressing.
+At the next dressing change, if there are no signs of infection, then a waterproof dressing can be used as the secondary dressing, provided all environmental considerations have been made.

 A stage one pressure injury is an intact area of damage, so protection of the tissue and providing an environment for recovery is the aim.